openedx/edx-documentation/en_us/install_operations/source/configuration/changing_appearance/theming/supported_sass.rst

 There are currently no supported themable Sass variables.

-Sass variables in the LMS and Studio *can* be overriden, but the meaning and usage of these variables are subject to change, so they are not considered to be "supported".
+Sass variables in the LMS and Studio *can* be overridden, but the meaning and usage of these variables are subject to change, so they are not considered to be "supported".
 If you choose to override these Sass variables anyway, you can find these variables defined in a ``_variables.scss`` Sass